jshuang2/graphql-with-react/README.md

 # graphql-with-react
-Creating a full-stack React application that utilizes GraphQL.
+Creating a full-stack React application from scratch that utilizes GraphQL.
 Following along with Stephen Grider's comprehensive "GraphQL with React" Udemy course.